Jahia/widen-asset-picker/doc/en/picker.md

    ```
 2. `widenPickerLoad(data)`.
 This function provides to the `widenPickerInterface` the current value of the form field.
 3. `widenPickerGet()`.
 This function is called when the contributor clicks the *save* button of the picker.
-The function get from the `widenPickerInterface` the node path of the selected asset and return it to jContent.
+The function get the node path of the selected asset from the `widenPickerInterface` and return the path to jContent.
     ```
     const pickerInterface = getCustomWidenPickerInterface();
     if(pickerInterface !== undefined) {